Mordechai2024/Eniac-s-Expansion-into-the-Brazilian-Market/README.md

 Eniac predominantly offers high end tech products and Apple-compatible accessories and is keen n ensuring customer satisfaction through fast deliveries.
 There are concerns **whether Magist is an appropriate partner for high end tech products** and about their **speed of deliveries**.

+To find the answer to these questions, Data-Exploration using MySQL Workbench and Data-Visulation using Tableau was done in this project.